Module 7.4: AKS Storage, Observability & Scaling

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Implement AKS observability with Azure Monitor Container Insights, Managed Prometheus, and Managed Grafana
+- Implement AKS observability with Azure Monitor Container Insights, Managed Prometheus, and Managed Grafana.

 Why This Module Matters

 Section titled “Why This Module Matters”In November 2023, an online retailer running on AKS experienced a catastrophic failure during their Black Friday sale.
 Their order processing service used Azure Premium SSD disks for a write-ahead log.
 When traffic spiked to 15x normal levels, the disk IOPS ceiling was hit and writes started queuing.
-The application had no metrics on disk I/O latency---their observability stack only monitored CPU and memory.
+The application had no metrics on disk I/O latency—their observability stack only monitored CPU and memory.
 Without visibility into the real bottleneck, the on-call engineer scaled the deployment from 6 to 30 replicas, which made things dramatically worse: 30 pods now competed for the same disk’s IOPS budget.
 The queue grew, timeouts cascaded, and the entire order pipeline froze for 90 minutes during peak sales hours.
 Post-incident analysis estimated $4.2 million in lost revenue.
-The fix was straightforward: migrate to Ultra Disks with provisioned IOPS, add disk I/O metrics to their Grafana dashboards, and implement KEDA-based scaling that responded to queue depth rather than CPU utilization.

 This story illustrates a pattern that repeats across organizations: storage, observability, and scaling are treated as afterthoughts during initial cluster setup, then become the root cause of the most painful production incidents.
 The three topics are deeply interconnected.
 Without proper observability, you cannot make informed scaling decisions.
 Without proper scaling, your storage layer gets overwhelmed.
 Without proper storage, your observability pipeline loses data during the exact moments you need it most.
+When systems fail, they rarely fail in isolation; a bottleneck in one subsystem masks the symptoms of another, leading responders down the wrong diagnostic path.

-In this module, you will learn how to choose between Azure Disks and Azure Files for different workload patterns, configure Container Insights with Managed Prometheus and Grafana for full-stack observability, and implement event-driven autoscaling with the KEDA add-on.
-By the end, you will have a cluster that monitors itself, scales based on real business signals, and stores data on the right tier for each workload.
+In this module, grounded in Kubernetes v1.35 best practices, you will learn how to choose between Azure Disks and Azure Files for different workload patterns, configure Container Insights with Managed Prometheus and Grafana for full-stack observability, and implement event-driven autoscaling with the KEDA add-on.
+The fix for the retailer was straightforward: migrate to Ultra Disks with provisioned IOPS, add disk I/O metrics to their Grafana dashboards, and implement KEDA-based scaling that responded to queue depth rather than CPU utilization.
+By the end of this module, you will have a cluster that monitors itself, scales based on real business signals, and stores data on the right tier for each workload.

 Azure Storage for Kubernetes: Disks vs Files